Chef Darin Mitchell of Coco’s Bistro in Dayton shares what he’s cooking up for this year’s bacon festival.

 Bake for 15 minutes, then rotate pan and bake for 10 more minutes.
 (Jiggle ramekins to make sure they are set.
 Bake longer if needed.)
 Take ramekins out of water bath, wipe off and let cool.
 Chill for at least 2 hours before serving.

 Once chilled, sprinkle sugar over top and melt the sugar with a brulee torch until it is brown and crunchy.
-Garnish with candied bacon.
+Garnish with candied bacon (recipe below).

 1 pound bacon, diced